 Looking for ideas of what to eat while breastfeeding?
 Want recipes to increase milk supply?
 Breastfeeding requires a lot of fuel to produce breast milk and keep your energy up.
-This list of lactation recipes will give you some good ideas of what to eat for breakfast, lunch, dinner, snacks, smoothie recipes for breastfeeding moms and even lactation dessert so that you don’t have to feel hungry all the time.
+This list of lactation recipes will give you some good ideas of what to eat when breastfeeding for breakfast, lunch, dinner, snacks, smoothie recipes and even lactation dessert so that you don’t have to feel hungry all the time.

 There are certain foods that you want to avoid while breastfeeding especially if your baby is experiencing colic, lots of gas or has acid reflux.